eivindeb/fixed-wing-gym/gym_fixed_wing/examples/README.md

 ```

 Which will evaluate the PID controller on the test set with no wind or turbulence and the MLP controller on the moderate turbulence set,
- respectively, on the test set with no wind or turbulence.
-The model folder contains
-the CNN RL controller used in the paper, as well as an MLP RL controller usable with the default version of stable-baselines.
+ respectively.
+The model folder contains the CNN RL controller used in the paper, as well as an MLP RL controller usable with the default version of stable-baselines.

 The included RL controllers and the PID controller were evaluated on these sets with PyFly v0.1.2 (commit #21f5b5c812330e1d5356d4b6b5fc774753839892),
 producing the results shown in the table below.
 To reproduce the results shown here, make sure to use this PyFly version.